Alejoss/Vivere-Stays/backend/EMAIL_INTEGRATION_SETUP.md

    - Set subject: "Verify your email address - Vivere Stays"
    - Save and activate the template

+3. **Create Password Reset Template**:
+   - Go to Postmark Server → Templates
+   - Click "Add template"
+   - Choose "With layout" and select your "Vivere Stays Layout"
+   - Use the HTML from `frontend/client/public/email/password-reset-template.html` (create this file if needed)
+   - **Set template alias exactly**: `password-reset` (case-sensitive)
+   - Set subject: "Reset Your Password - Vivere Stays"
+   - Required template variables: `user_name`, `reset_url`, `expiry_time`
+   - Save and activate the template

-3. **Verify Template Creation**:
+4. **Verify Template Creation**:
-   - After creating the template, verify it appears in your Postmark Templates list
+   - After creating the templates, verify they appear in your Postmark Templates list
-   - The alias should show as `email-verification`
+   - The aliases should show as `email-verification` and `password-reset`
-   - Make sure the template is Active (not Draft)
+   - Make sure both templates are Active (not Draft)

 ## API Endpoints